 Suggestions for action:

 - Continue to modify exercise as needed for pain response.
 If you are having a hard time finding exercise that does not flare up pain, I highly recommend seeking out a physical therapist.
 In this stage, it can be harder to find exercise that doesn’t flare up pain but that doesn’t mean its not possible!
 We help people find relief every single day no matter what stage they are at.
-We just released our Knee Osteoarthritis Program, check it out here.
+The Arthritis Adventure Blueprint is a great place to start.

 - Find other pain relieving options to avoid relying solely on medication.
 Medications an help but they are typically temporary.
 If we are able to find some other options like compression, ice/heat, and movement, you will have much more success with pain management.

 - Find a way to manage your joint stiffness.
 Aside from pain, stiffness can be the net most limiting symptom.
 But there are easy ways to help!
 On my youtube channel I have tons of ideas and you can check out the most popular one here.